kkayacan/abap-reference/README.md

 # sap-lib
-Template programs, utility procedures and code samples for ABAP and other SAP development tools
+Template programs, utility procedures and code samples for ABAP and other SAP development tools.
+Contributions are welcome.

 #### Disclaimer
 Code in snippets folder are samples and are not guaranteed to work by just copying and pasting.
 Adjust it according to your requirement.